 - Eat every 3-4 hours.
 I’ve stuck to this since college and it works.
 I also don’t snack as I try to eat small or not small meals every few hours.
 On the downside, I can get pretty cranky when travelling with family that eats three meals a day or less.
 When my training ramps up, these meals are not small, especially dinner which is where I tend to eat the most.
 I’ve heard a lot about various fasting techniques and I’m sure there is evidence to support just about every diet.
 I find the frequent meals approach works for me and I generally trust how my body feels as my barometer.

-All of this might sound terribly boring.
-This doesn’t mean I don’t eat pizza or tacos but does mean I’m not going to eat the garbage pizza ordered for a work meeting.
-And does mean I’m going to skip every work happy hour.
-I found the approach above works very well and I’ve been very happy with the results.
+All of this might sound terribly boring and it probably is.
+It works for me and my goals as I’ve progressed from a gym rat to a marathoner to an ultra runner.
 At the end of the day, drink lots of water, eat what makes you feel good, and above all else, enjoy time with family without making food the enemy.